Couplemate Trailer Parts.

 by | Apr 14, 2020 | Suspension: Caravan & Trailer Underbody Guide | 0 comments

-Shock loading events occur unexpectedly when, for example, the trailer jumps a roundabout curb or when the caravan is forced off the road, climbing a gutter.
+Shock loading events occur unexpectedly, such as when the trailer jumps a roundabout curb or when the caravan is forced off the road, climbing a gutter.

-The trailer that suffered the broken drop plate in the above image was a 2000kg tandem trailer.
-The problem is magnified substantially on 4.5t vehicle.
+The trailer shown in the above image, which suffered a broken drop plate, was a 2000kg tandem trailer.
+The problem is magnified substantially on a 4.5t vehicle.

 Forensic Investigation